romaindurand/svelte-component-actions/readme.md

+> ⚠️ **This repository has been archived and ownership transfered to https://github.com/radiofrance/svelte-component-actions**

 # svelte-component-actions

 This package provides a [svelte action](https://svelte.dev/docs/svelte-action) that facilitates the use of actions and action parameters on components.
 It is based on what [svelte-material-ui](https://github.com/hperrin/svelte-material-ui) uses internaly for its own components.